Eat Well With MS — Without Overthinking or Exhausting Yourself

 There are no rigid rules and no forbidden foods.

-It’s a 5-step system called the Spoon-Smart Framework™ — designed specifically to help people with MS nourish themselves with less pressure and more ease even on low-capacity days.
+It’s a 5-step system called the Spoon-Smart Framework™ — designed specifically to help people with MS nourish themselves with less pressure and more ease, even on low-capacity days.

 A 5-step system designed to reduce pressure, decision fatigue, and effort — while helping you nourish yourself more consistently.